thomfang/svnjs/README.md

 svn_client_js
 =============

 A javascript lib use as a SVN client on web.
-Version 0.2.0 has difference namespace with version 0.1.0.

 -------------

 **Introduce**